tom-clik/coldlight/_docs/userguide/templates.md

 ## Single page publications

-For a single page (PDF, EPUB), the main body text is combined into a variable called `body`.
+For a single page version (PDF, EPUB), the main body text is combined into a variable called `body`.

 Each separate file is added in order.
-If a "section" has sub sections, the title of the is "demoted" to `<h2>`.
+If a section has sub sections, the title of each sub section is demoted to `<h2>`.
 The easiest way to change this behaviour is to create a separate index for the print/ebook versions.
-This is the primary reason for using the `<div href=''>` mechanism as opposed to the directory structure.

 ### The TOC variable

 An HTML table of contents can be output with the `toc` variable.

 Note this is only for PDF documents.
-The EPUB toc is generated automatically in code.
+The EPUB TOC is generated automatically in code.

 ## Website publications